Nanded Maharashtra, India Travel Guide

 Nanded's main focus on pilgrimage means that widely recognized "hidden gems" for international tourists are rare.
 However, a peek into local life and nearby, lesser-visited spots creates unique discoveries.

-These are not usually on a tourist circuit but create rich cultural interaction.
+These aren't usually on a tourist circuit but create rich cultural interaction.

 Exploring the region's less-known spots and finding unique perspectives.